MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

    :::image type="content" source="./media/quickstart-sample/settings-admin-portal.png" alt-text="Screenshot showing how to get to the Fabric Admin portal.":::

-1. In the **Additional workloads (preview)** section, enable the **Capacity admins and contributors can add and remove additional workloads** tenant setting.
+1. In the **Additional workloads** section, enable the **Capacity admins and contributors can add and remove additional workloads** tenant setting.
 You can enable it for the entire organization or specific groups.

 ### Set up the sample project